 And while you could maybe attempt to grow this plant from seed, it won’t really be a boysenberry, per se, and this technique is very rarely used.

 As a hybrid, the seeds won’t produce an exact copy of the parent plant.
 You simply won’t get a true boysenberry if you try this method.

-Before we begin, a few points of clarification:
+Before I explain how I planted my transplant, a few points of clarification: